kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 An example of an oscillating condition type is `Ready` (despite it running afoul of current guidance), which indicates the object was believed to be fully operational at the time it was last probed.
-A possible monotonic condition could be `Failed`.
-A `True` status for `Failed` would imply failure with no retry.
-An object that was still active would generally not have a `Failed` condition.
+A possible monotonic condition could be `Succeeded`.
+A `True` status for `Succeeded` would imply completion and that the resource was no longer active.
+An object that was still active would generally not have a `Succeeded` condition.

 Some resources in the v1 API contain fields called **`phase`**, and associated `message`, `reason`, and other status fields.
 The pattern of using `phase` is